-The hub generates an EOP at EOF1, in accordance with the USB 1.1 Specification, Section 11.2.2.
+The hub generates an EOP at EOF1, in accordance with the USB 1.1 Specification (section 11.2.2, page 234) as well as USB 2.0 specification (section 11.2.5, page 304).

-18.1 Connecting/Disconnecting a USB Device
+16.1 Connecting/Disconnecting a USB Device

 A low-speed (1.5 Mbps) USB device has a pull-up resistor on the D- pin.
 At connect time, the bias resistors set the signal levels on the D+ and D- lines.
 When a low-speed device is connected to a hub port, the hub sees a LOW on D+ and a HIGH on D-.
-This causes the hub repeater to set a connect bit in the Hub Ports Connect Status register for the downstream port.
+This causes the hub repeater to set a connect bit in the Hub Ports Connect Status register for the downstream port (see Figure 16-1).
 Then the hub repeater generates a Hub Interrupt to notify the microcontroller that there has been a change in the Hub downstream status.
+The firmware sets the speed of this port in the Hub Ports Speed Register (see Figure 16-2).

 A full-speed (12 Mbps) USB device has a pull-up resistor from the D+ pin, so the hub sees a HIGH on D+ and a LOW on D-.
-In this case, the hub repeater sets a connect bit in the Hub Ports Connect Status register, clears a bit in the Hub Ports Speed register (for full-speed), and generates a Hub Interrupt to notify the microcontroller of the change in Hub status.
-The firmware sets the speed of this port in the Hub Ports Speed Register (see Figure 18-2)
+In this case, the hub repeater sets a connect bit in the Hub Ports Connect Status register and generates a Hub Interrupt to notify the microcontroller of the change in Hub status.
+The firmware sets the speed of this port in the Hub Ports Speed Register (see Figure 16-2)

-Connects are recorded by the time a non-SE0 state lasts for more than 2.5 μ s on a downstream port.
+Connects are recorded by the time a non-SE0 state lasts for more than 2.5 μs on a downstream port.

 When a USB device is disconnected from the Hub, the downstream signal pair eventually floats to a single-ended zero state.
-The hub repeater recognizes a disconnect once the SE0 state on a downstream port lasts from 2.0 to 2.5 μ s.
-On a disconnect, the corresponding bit in the Hub Ports Connect Status register is cleared, and the Hub Interrupt is generated.
+The hub repeater recognizes a disconnect once the SE0 state on a downstream port lasts from 2.0 to 2.5 μs.
+On a disconnect, the corresponding bit in the Hub Ports Connect Status register is cleared, and the Hub Interrupt is generated

-Hub Ports Connect Status ADDRESS 0x4

 Bit # 7 6 5 4 3 2 1 0

 Bit Name Reserved Reserved Reserved Reserved Port 4 Connect Status Port 3 Connect Status Port 2 Connect Status Port 1 Connect Status

 Read/Write R/W R/W R/W R/W R/W R/W R/W R/W

 Reset 0 0 0 0 0 0 0 0